 - 3 large garlic cloves chopped fine

-- 4 cups low sodium rich beef broth try the frozen
+- 4 cups low sodium beef broth or turkey broth

 - ¼ cup fresh chopped parsley